Tricorne-Games/pyGameFrame/README.txt

 bases.py - Base component objects get defined here.

+camera.py - A rudimentary camera object to help with things like scrolling worlds or pseudo-3D projection.

 game.ico - The icon you see in the top-left corner of the game window, if using a windowed display.
 The Video Manager has a function that specially prepares this when calling the display window, so all you would really need to change is this icon specifically.
 Maximum size is 32x32.

 game.py - The main game setup and loop function.